apostrophecms/docs/docs/getting-started/README.md

 # Or `yarn install`, if you prefer.
 We'll stick to npm commands.
 ```

-Before starting up you'll need to create a user so that you can to log in, both to edit the site and create additional users.
+Before starting up you'll need to create an admin-level user so that you can to log in.
 After running the following command, Apostrophe will ask you to enter a password for this user.

 ```bash
 node app @apostrophecms/user:add my-user